-Key Information - for explanatory notes, see Appendix A
+Rey Information - for explanatory notes, see Appendix A

-Policy consultation period 1 November 2020 to 8 January 2021
+Policy consultation period 1 November 2021 to 7 January 2022

-Policy determined on 8 February 2021
+Policy determined on 7 February 2022

-Policy contact name and position Claire Ankers, Principal
+Policy contact name and position Fiona Hutton

-Amendments after determination The following amendments were made in July 2021 to comply with the revised School Admissions Code 2021: priority for children adopted from state care outside England was added to oversubscription criterion 1; wording added to reflect that decisions on in-year admissions must be sent to a parent within 15 school days; provision added for Hard to Place children; advice added regarding applications for overseas children; reference to UK service personnel being a vulnerable category of children in the Devon In-Year Fair Access Protocol removed.
+Amendments after determination 1 -

-Department for Education number 878-4019
+Department for Education school l number 878-4019

 Age range 11 to 18

-Type of school Academy secondary school with post-16 provision 1
+Type of school Academy secondary school with post-16 provision

 Admissions authority Launceston College Multi-Academy Trust

 Normal round intake Year 7 and Year 12

-Published Admission Number 300 in Year 7
+Published Admission Number 20 23-24 300 in Year 7

-30 in Year 12 2
+30 in Year 12

-Priority for children to another schoo I No
+Priority for children to another se etting No

-East-the-Water Community Primary School Hartland Primary School Instow Community Primary School Parkham Primary School St Helen's Church of England Primary School St Margaret's Church of England Junior School St Mary's Church of England Primary School West Croft School Woolsery Primary School
+Priority for children from another setting Appledore Community Primary School

+East-the-Water Community Primary School

+Hartland Primary School

+Instow Community Primary School

+Parkham Primary School

+St Helen's Church of England Primary School

+St Margaret's Church of England Junior School

+St Mary's Church of England Primary School

+West Croft School

+Woolsery Primary School

 Designated religious character No

 Admissions catchment area Yes - see below

 School uniform Yes

-Application Form devon.cc/admissionsonline or with a paper form available by calling 0345 155 1019 or at devon.cc/admissions or from the school office
+Application Form devon.cc/admissionsonline or with a paper form available by calling

+0345 155 1019 or at devon.cc/admissions or from the school office

-Supplementary Information Form Yes - only to be used for the exceptional need criterion.
+Supplementary Information Form 1 Yes - only to be used for the exceptional need criterion.
 See below

 Key Dates Normal round

-When to apply 1 September 2021 to the National Closing Date of 31 October 2021
+When to apply ber 2022 to the National Closing Date which is 31 October 2022

-Decision National Offer Date which is 1 March 2022
+Decision National Offer Date which is 1 March 2023

-from 15 May 2022 or from 20 days after the refusal, whichever is later 3
+When to appeal From 29 March 2023 or from 20 school days after the refusal, whichever is later

-Deadline to submit appeal 31 March 2022
+Deadline to submit appeal 31 March 2023

-Deadline to hear appeal ne 2022 4
+Deadline to hear appeal 16 June 202 0234

 Key Dates In-Year admission

-When to apply from 1 June 2022 for Year Groups 8 to 11 from 1 September 2022 for Year 7
+When to apply from 1 June ne 2023 for Year Groups 8 to 11

-from 1 September 2022 for Year 7
+otember 2023 for Year 7

+Decision

-Decision When to submit appeal
+When to submit appeal from 20 school days after refusal

+Deadline to hear appeal within 30 se school days of the form being submitted

+• • •

-1 See the separate admissions policy for post-16 education.
+&lt;sup>1 See the separate admissions policy for post-16 education.

-2 The PAN for Year 12 is for external applicants only.
+&lt;sup>2 The PAN for Year 12 is for external applicants only.
 It is in addition to students moving on from Year 11 at this school.

-3 Appeals can be submitted sooner but appellants must have 20 school days to prepare a written case if they wish.
+&lt;sup>3 Appeals can be submitted sooner than this but appellants must be allowed 20 school days to prepare a written case if they wish.

-4 Where possible, appeals that are submitted after 31 March will be heard by 17 June.
+&lt;sup>4 Where possible, appeals that are submitted after 31 May will be heard by 16 June.
 If that is not possible, they will be heard within 30 school days of the appeal form being submitted.